uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 4. Click the `Save` button.
 After a small pause, you should get the following message: `Success: Configured CDS Service(s) found at the discovery endpoint.`

 5. Go through **Exercise 1** again.
-Make sure that instead of the `Price Check` card, you're recieving a card titled `BMI Information and Recommendations`.
+Make sure that instead of the `Price Check` card, you're receiving a card titled `BMI Information and Recommendations`.

 And Voila!
 The **CDS Hooks Sandbox** is communicating with your **CDS Service** and getting a nice **Card**!